bgopikrishna/content/blog/getting-started-with-webpack.md

 ## Conclusion

 So far, we have seen how to configure a basic webpack application with plugins, loaders, and third-party libraries.
-In upcoming articles, we will cover advanced concepts like code-splitting, HMR, source map configurations, and also setting up a react application using webpack.
+In upcoming articles, we will try to cover some advanced concepts and set up a react application using webpack.

 GitHub Repo - [https://github.com/bgopikrishna/webpack-tutorial/tree/v5/part-1](https://github.com/bgopikrishna/webpack-tutorial/tree/v5/part-1 "https://github.com/bgopikrishna/webpack-tutorial/tree/v5/part-1")